genomicsclass/book/pages/confidence_intervals.md

 ## Defining the interval

 A 95% confidence interval (we can use percentages other than 95%) is an random intervals with probability 95% of falling on the parameter we are estimating.
-To construct it we note that CLT tells us that $\sqrt{N} (\bar{X}-\mu_X)/s_X$ follows a normal distribution with mean 0 and SD 1.
+To construct it we note that CLT tells us that $$\sqrt{N} (\bar{X}-\mu_X)/s_X$$ follows a normal distribution with mean 0 and SD 1.
 This implies that the probability that the probability of this event:

 $$-2 \leq \sqrt{N} (\bar{X}-\mu_X)/s_X \leq 2$$